monking/php-oauth/README.md

 # PHP OAuth Authorization Server

-This project aims at providing a stand-alone OAuth v2 Authorization Server that is easy to integrate with your existing REST services, writting in any language, without requiring extensive changes.
+This project aims at providing a stand-alone OAuth v2 Authorization Server that is easy to integrate with your existing REST services, written in any language, without requiring extensive changes.

 # Features